nyanyachi/vocal-pitch-analysis-app/README.md

 ## Overview

+Vocal Pitch Analysis App was created to provide singers with objective feedback on their vocal performance.

-This project is designed to help singers compare their vocal recordings with a reference vocal track and track their own improvement over time.
+The application analyzes vocal recordings, compares them with a reference track, measures pitch accuracy and stability, and stores historical results to help users monitor improvement over time.

-The goal is not to compete with other singers, but to compare past recordings with current recordings and monitor personal growth.
+In addition to offline analysis, the project includes a real-time tuner module for live pitch monitoring and vocal practice.

+## What This Project Demonstrates

+Python application development
+Audio signal processing using Librosa
+Interactive web application development with Streamlit Data visualization and user feedback systems JSON-based data storage and history tracking
+Real-time microphone input processing
+Multilingual application support
+Deployment and project maintenance workflows

 ## Features